 > The "advanced" vocabulary is highlighted in blue.

 > Sentence structure is varied, like here: "On the other hand, no mechanized system of this kind is perfect, because it can’t predict all future outcomes.
 In terms of automated telephone menus, this means that sometimes, no menu options are correct.
 While automated systems may take the burden off of human workers, it is a mistake to think that they can replace humans entirely.
 Why else would the last line of resort for most automated phone menus be “Dial “0” to speak to an operator/customer service representative?”"

 Considerations That Aren't Included in the ACT's Published Guidelines

-You may have noticed that the essay is broken up into multiple paragraphs (into the standard 5-paragraph format, in fact).
-This makes the essay easier to read, especially for the ACT readers who have about 2-3 minutes to read (and score!) each essay.
+You may have noticed that the essay is broken up into multiple paragraphs (into the standard five-paragraph format, in fact).
+This makes the essay easier to read, especially for the ACT readers who have about two to three minutes to read (and score!) each essay.
 If your points can easily be split up into small parts, then it makes sense to split it up into even more paragraphs, as long as your essay's organization and logical progression remains clear.

 Content and Examples

 This essay uses a personal example, which may or may not be made up (spoiler alert: it is).
 But the point is that it could be made up, as can anything you use in your essay.
 Being able to think of examples (that are not too obviously made up) can give you a huge advantage on the ACT essay.

 Do's and Don'ts for a 12 ACT Essay